-There are a number of options you may wish to consider if you decide to move on from your tenancy with us.
+There are a number of actions you may wish to think about if you decide to move on from your tenancy with us.

 Choice based lettings

-You may be eligible to apply for housing through a choice based letting scheme, which advertises the majority of local authority and housing association vacancies in an area.
-The chances of you finding a new home through this route will depend on your housing need.
-This is assessed as part of the registration process and affects your ability to bid for properties.
-To apply for a home through a choice based lettings scheme, you should register for housing with the local authority of the area you want to live in.
+You may be able to apply for housing through a choice based letting scheme.
+This advertises most of the local authority and housing association vacancies in an area.
+The chances of you finding a new home this way will depend on your housing need.
+This is assessed as part of the registration process.
+It affects your ability to bid for properties.
+To use this scheme, you should register for housing with the local authority of the area you want to live in.

 Transfer

 A transfer is when you move to another home owned by Hastoe.
-As we work in partnership with local authorities to let our homes, we have limited opportunities to provide transfers outside of the local letting schemes.
-However, you can still discuss the possibility of a transfer with your Area Housing Manager.
+As we work in partnership with local authorities to let our homes, we have limited opportunities to provide a transfer outside of the local letting schemes.
+However, you can still discuss the possibility of a transfer with your Housing Officer.

-To be accepted for a transfer you must have a good tenancy record, meaning your rent account is up to day, your home is in good condition and there must be no history of anti social behaviour or other management issues.
+To be accepted for a transfer you must have a good tenancy record.
+This means your rent account must be up to date.
+Your home must be in good condition.
+There must be no history of anti social behaviour or other management issues.
+You must also demonstrate why the transfer is required e.g. overcrowding or a change in circumstances.

-We don’t keep a transfer list to register for a move, so we recommend that you apply to go on the local authority housing waiting list.
+We don’t keep a transfer list to register for a move.
+We recommend that you apply to go on the local authority housing waiting list.
 This gives you access to a far wider range of properties than just Hastoe’s.
-For more information about transfers in your area please contact us or speak to your Area Housing Manager.
+For more information about transfers in your area please contact us or speak to your Housing Officer.

 Mutual exchange

-A mutual exchange is when two or more tenants, from a housing association or local authority, swap homes by legally assigning their tenancies to each other.
-This means that you pass on your tenancy to the person moving into your home and take over their tenancy for their home.
-You must make sure that you have read the tenancy that you will be taking on to ensure that you fully understand the conditions you are accepting.
+A mutual exchange is when two or more tenants swap homes by legally assigning their tenancies to each other.
+Both tenants must be , from a housing association or local authority.
+This means that you pass on your tenancy to the person moving into your home.
+You take over their tenancy for their home.
+You must make sure that you have read the tenancy that you will be taking on.
+Make sure that you fully understand what you are accepting.

-We are registered with www.homeswapper.co.uk, who are free for you to use to help you find people to swap with.
+We are registered with www.homeswapper.co.uk.
+They are free for you to use to help you find people to swap with.

 When you have found a tenant to exchange with:

-• Please complete the mutual exchange application form and send it to your Area Housing Manager
+• Please complete the mutual exchange application form and send it to your Housing Officer

 • We will check your tenancy to make sure you do not owe any rent